Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-api-reference.md

 {% tab title="Android" %}
 The Android SDK automatically registers an `Application.ActivityLifecycleCallbacks`and listens for `onActivityResumed`.
 When an activity is resumed, SDK collects the data from the activity.
 Currently, it is being used in the following scenarios:

-* Tracking Deep Link click-through.
+* Tracking deep link clickthrough.
-* Tracking Push Message click-through
+* Tracking push message clickthrough
-* Tracking Local Notification click-through
+* Tracking Local Notification clickthrough

 {% endtab %}